cloudnativetrainings/trainings/kubernetes_fundamentals_for_developers/agenda.md

 * [OK] Application Configuration via ConfigMaps
 * [OK] Getting K8s Metainfo into your Application
-* Calling the Kubernetes API from your Application
+* [OK] Calling the Kubernetes API from your Application
 * Healthchecking your Application
 * Graceful Shutdown of your Application
 * Managing Resources of your Application